apache/trafficserver/doc/reference/configuration/records.config.en.rst

        authenticated during the SSL handshake.
 Clients without a certificate are not allowed to access Traffic Server.

-.. ts:confvar:: CONFIG proxy.config.ssl.server.cert.path STRING /config
+.. ts:cv:: CONFIG proxy.config.ssl.server.cert.path STRING /config

    The location of the SSL certificates and chains used for accepting and validation new SSL sessions.
 If this is a relative path,